-BlueSky Charter School's annual public meeting and strategic plan review meeting was held on June 28, 2021 from 10:00 am to 2:00 pm at BlueSky's office located at 2051 Killebrew Drive, Suite #500, Bloomington, MN 55425.
+BlueSky Charter School's annual public meeting and strategic plan review meeting was held on June 28, 2021 at BlueSky's office located at 2051 Killebrew Drive, Suite #500, Bloomington, MN 55425.
 The agenda for the Annual Strategic Planning/WBWF meeting can be found on our website.